 Role of the SLP-A

 The role of an SLP-A is to assist their supervisor with the delivery of speech and language therapy services.
 They follow treatment plans and report client progress to the SLP.
 SLP-As are not allowed to evaluate, develop treatment plans, or communicate client progress to families.
-These responsibilities involve making interpretations based on data, research, and an extensive knowledge of speech and language development.
+These responsibilities involve making interpretations based on data, research, and extensive knowledge of speech and language development.
 The skills needed for interpretation are gained in graduate school, which is beyond an SLP-A’s knowledge base.

 Role of the SLP-A supervisor